fernandaschiller/projeto-final-grupo3/README.md

 # Projeto-final-grupo3

-# Hello, we formed a team from the Ada Tech test automation course and chose the website (https://www.saraiva.com.br/) to do the tests.💻
+# Hello!
+We formed a team from the Ada Tech test automation course and chose the website (https://www.saraiva.com.br/) to do the tests.

 # Evaluation Automated Tests with Selenium Webdriver